JMoloughney/mod-3-fundamentals-review-nyc-web-031218/README.md

 console.log(y) // ReferenceError: y is not defined
 ```

+It is unlikely we need to access `x` outside of the for loop above, but using
+`var` will make it accessible.
+If you had another `var x` somewhere in your
-Using `let` in blocks keeps your function scope clear of unnecessary variables.
+code, this could potentially *overwrite* that variable.
+Using `let` in blocks
+keeps your function scope clear of these unnecessary variables.
+It also
-It also provides some slightly different functionality in closures, compared to
+provides some slightly different functionality in closures, compared to `var`.
-`var`.
-For example, `let` stays bound within the scope of each loop in the
+For example, `let` stays bound within the scope of each loop in the following
-following code:
+code:

 ```
 for (let i = 0; i < 5; ++i) {